-In November 2018, the IASB approved IFRS 17 effective date to be delayed 12 months to January 1, 2022
+In March 2020, the IASB approved IFRS 17 effective date to be delayed another 12 months to January 1, 2023

 As change management specialists, we will be supporting organisations as they navigate and implement the biggest change the insurance industry has seen in a generation.
 Now is the right time for insurers to confirm their planning, and to help, our team have been looking at the key milestones and considerations.